Brendaoduor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11.script converts number from base 2 to base 10
-12.script prints all possible combinatins of two letters from {a..z} except for 'oo' combination 13.script prints a number with two decimal places followed by new line
+12.script prints all possible combinatins of two letters from {a..z} except for 'oo' combination 13.script prints a number with two decimal places followed by new line 14.script does conversion of numbers from decimal to hexadecimal 15.script does encoding and decoding text using rot13 encryption 16.script prints every other line from the input, beginning with the first line 17.script adds two numbers stored in environment variables $WATER and $STIR